A series of short biographies of women and men who served as ambulance drivers and assistants in Chelsea, London, during the Second World War.

-Elizabeth Carrington, born in 1917, sister of Baron Carrington of Upton (known to you and me as Lord Carrington, yes, he who served under Thatcher in the 80s), drove for the LCC Ambulance Service (London Auxiliary Ambulance Service) in 1939.
+Elizabeth Carrington, born in 1917, sister of Baron Carrington of Upton (Lord Carrington, who served under Thatcher in the 80s), drove for the LCC Ambulance Service (London Auxiliary Ambulance Service or LAAS) in 1939.
 She is listed as living at 50-61 Burton Court in Chelsea.

 In 1943 Elizabeth Carrington married William Lionel Dove, a Liverpool GP serving in the Royal Army Medical Corps.
 She died in Liverpool in 2004.